hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 console.log(oddNumbers) // => [ 1, 3, 5, 7 ]
 ```

-You've seen code like this before.
 It may not be obvious, but you're using closure when you pass the callback function to `Array.prototype.forEach`.
 The callback gets invoked somewhere in the heart of JavaScript's implementation of `forEach`.
 However, it still has access to the `oddNumbers` array since the callback forms a closure with its surrounding scope.
 The closure also provides access to `array` though the callback doesn't use it in this example.

 It's important to remember that *closure definitions are purely lexical*.
 Closures are based on your program's structure, not by what happens when you execute it.
 Even if you never call a particular function, that function forms a closure with its surrounding scope.